code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 ##

 ### [G-15] ADD UNCHECKED {} FOR SUBTRACTIONS WHERE THE OPERANDS CANNOT UNDERFLOW BECAUSE OF A PREVIOUS REQUIRE() OR IF-STATEMENT .
 This saves 30-40 gas

+The unchecked keyword was introduced in Solidity version 0.8.0.
+Prior to that version.

 > Instances (8) :